SheepBottoms/sheepbottoms.github.io/about.md

 ---

 # Introduction to the trip
-Hi friends, family, and random internet creepers,
+Welcome back friends, family, and random internet creepers,

-Jimmy and I are ridiculously excited to be preparing to embark on our next European adventure!
-This time we're headed to Paris and Belgium.
-My sister pointed out that normally we "disappear for like a month”, so at 10 days this will be our shortest trip yet.
-If you’re worried that this means that this trip will be less exciting, think again.
-As always, we are confident our blog will contain lots of drama and excitement.
-You will laugh, you will cry, you will NOT fall asleep while reading.
-Please?
+Jimmy and I are so excited to be going on our next international adventure, and are happy to announce that we are finally going somewhere other than Europe!
+We are beginning to tackle learning more about a new continent by spending 10 days in Japan.

 For those who loved us enough to follow us on our last blog, welcome back!.
-The plan will be to add daily entries to the blog (as time and wifi allows) so our parents can rest assured that we're still alive.
-Below is the basic outline of our planned travels.
+We've developed quite a loyal and enthusiatic following (mainly consisting of our parents, my sister, and a few very loyal friends who love us enough to follow us on our adventures), and we hate disappointing our fans (mainly my sister who gets on my case if I don't post each day) so we're going to try to stick to our plan of posting everyday.
+Our research indicates that WIFI is spotty in parts of Japan, so we'll see how this goes

 [![Map]({{ site.images }}/aboutmap.jpg)]({{ site.images }}/aboutmap.jpg)

 ## The Basic plan

-We’re beginning in Paris, the city of lights.
-There should be some extra lights on our trip, as Paris is supposed to be all lit up for Christmas.
-Our plan for Paris is to see the old, the new, and the stuff we can eat.
-We’ve got a quick day trip to Versailles sprinkled in there too.

-When we’ve gotten our fill of Paris, we will be headed to Belgium.
-We’re going to visit the romantic Medieval cities of Bruges and Ghent before ending our trip in Brussels.
-In Belgium we’re hoping to rock some Christmas markets, eat chocolate, enjoy the canals, eat more chocolate, and visit some castles and museums before drinking hot chocolate.
-Should be a good time had by all.
+Japan is a large country to tackle in 10 days, so we're focusing our time on Tokyo and Kyoto, with quick adventures to nearby locations.

+We'll be starting out in Tokyo, spending a few days visiting historic temples, a royal palace, neon streets, and attending the national Sumo wrestling competition.
+We're also planning to do A LOT of eating, a little bit of shopping, and I am very excited to have talked Jimmy into spending a day at Tokyo Disney Resort vsiting their Disney Sea Park.

+After Tokyo, we're heading into the mountains to visit a traditional Ryokan (or Japanese inn) in a hotsprings town with it's own private onsens (or natural hot tubs).
+We're also visiting the snow monkeys who often hang out in their own hot tub created by a natural hotsprings.
+We'll see if they're up for hot tub lounging in May.

+From the mountains we'll journey to Kyoto where we'll get to visit lots of cultural sights, enjoy a traditional tea ceremony, visit beautiful gardens, and have a tradition Kaiseki dinner with Geisha.
+We'll also be daytripping to Hemji to visit one of the oldest castles in Japan and visit their restored Samuri village.
+Also, more shopping and eating in Kyoto.

 Wish us luck!

 Paige and Jimmy